Finland latest to mix COVID-19 vaccines as AstraZeneca crisis delays rollout

 "We will continue vaccinating people aged 65 and over with the (AstraZeneca) vaccine, because for them no increased risk of rare blood clots has been detected after the vaccination," chief physician Hanna Nohynek said in a statement.

-On March 19 here, Finland suspended the use of the AstraZeneca vaccine.
+On March 19, Finland suspended the use of the AstraZeneca vaccine.
 The health institute said later it could be given to people aged 65 and older while research into the effects on younger people continued.

 Finland has seen three cases of rare blood clotting, two in the brain and one elsewhere, chief physician Maija Kaukonen from the Finnish Medicines Agency told a news conference.